kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-2.md

 <title><?php wp_title( '|', true, 'right' ); ?></title>
 ```

-* bug - doesn't show title on static home page???
+* There is a Bug - doesn't show title on static home page.
+  - See if you can troubleshoot this to determine a way to get this to work on the home page.

 `wp_title()` will display just your WordPress site title by itself if on home page

 * It will also display title and `|` separate if on another page.
 * The last parameter places separator on `left` or `right`.

 ## Useful Copyright in Footer
+When working with WordPress sometimes you will use WordPress function and in the following case you will use plain old, traditional PHP to add a copyright date in our footer.

 `footer.php`